Java specific notes

 Generics on the Java platform are implemented by doing type errasure, meaning the generics don't exist anymore at runtime and the type parameters are lowered to their underlying types (usually Object).

 Java itself does not support unsigned integer types.
-The compiler emulates this (fairly efficiently too), however this needs a reference to Cooper.jar to work.
-When referenced the "Byte", "UInt16", "UInt32", "UInt64" types become available (with the default aliases like Cardinal and Word).
-At runtime these types are the exact same types as their signed counterparts so overloading by signed vs unsigned is not supported.
+The compiler emulates this (fairly efficiently, too), however this needs a reference to Cooper.jar to work.
+When referenced, the "Byte", "UInt16", "UInt32" and "UInt64" types become available (with the default aliases like Cardinal and Word).
+At runtime these types are the exact same types as their signed counterparts, so overloading by signed vs unsigned is not supported.
 When boxing these types they'll box in the UnsignedByte, UnsignedShort, UnsignedInteger or UnsignedLong type, defined in Cooper.jar.

 Java only supports regular (starting with 0, single index) arrays.
 Multi dimensional arrays are not supported by the JVM.
 Elements provides a set of special operators to convert array of T to iterable

 Dynamic support in Java is implemented in Cooper.jar through reflection calls, it mimicks the features of the Echoes implementation.